 The session was organized by several academic programs and centers at Bard, including the Center for Civic Engagement, the Center for Human Rights and the Arts, the Dean of the College, the French Studies Program, the Historical Studies Program, the Human Rights Program, and the Science, Technology, and Society Program.

-The session was well-attended by students, faculty, and staff from Bard and other institutions, as well as members of the public.
-The audience engaged in a lively and insightful Q&A session with the speakers, covering topics such as the recent coup d’état in Niger, the environmental and health consequences of uranium mining, the cultural and artistic expressions of the people of Arlit, and the ethical and political implications of nuclear power.
+The event was well attended by students, faculty, and staff from Bard and other institutions, as well as members of the public.
+The audience engaged in a lively and insightful Q&A session, covering topics such as the recent coup d’état in Niger, the environmental and health consequences of uranium mining, the cultural and artistic expressions of the people of Arlit, and the ethical and political implications of nuclear power.

 The session was recorded and is available for viewing on the Bard College website.